jedi-academy/learn-dgpt/data/lessons/documents.md

 1. Choose a data persistence format: CSV, JSON or XML

-2. Your model will then extend Simple\Models\CSVModel etc
+2. Your model will then extend Simple\CSVModel etc

 3. You need three properties: